 Health care and medical treatment for persons studying in Finland

-As a student at a Finnish educational institution you are entitled to student health care services offered by the student body or by an organisation authorised by the municipality, irrespective of your municipality of residence.
+As a student at a Finnish educational institution you are entitled to student health care services offered by your student union or by an organisation authorised by the union, regardless of your municipality of residence.
 Student health care includes student health care, medical treatment and dental care.
 The emphasis is on prevention.

 Health care, psychological and social workers’ clinics are usually free of charge.
 A charge is usually made for visiting a doctor’s surgery.
 This may be an annual charge or a charge for an individual visit.
 Doctor’s appointments are free of charge for persons aged under 18.